Blog

 • Is there a concrete plan for what goal will be achieved with this measure?
 What exactly is the business rationale behind it?

 • How much will the measure save in the long term?
+Is it worth the "unrest"?

 • Can the savings target alternatively be achieved by reducing material costs?